-Scotland Women v Hungary Women
+Corsie winner as Scots beat Hungary

 Post update

-Attempt missed.
-Virág Nagy (Hungary Women) right footed shot from outside the box misses to the left.
-Assisted by Diána Németh.
+Attempt saved.
+Caroline Weir (Scotland) left footed shot from outside the box is saved in the bottom left corner.

 Post update